Griner gets warm welcome in first home game

 PHOENIX (AP) — Brittney Griner won the opening tip and ran to her familiar spot in the low post.

-There was nowhere else the ball was going to go on the Phoenix Mercury’s opening possession of the season — not after what Griner had gone through to get here.
+There was nowhere else the ball was going on the Phoenix Mercury’s opening possession of the season — not after what Griner had gone through to get here.

 Her back to the basket, Griner faked as though she would shoot a turnaround, spun the other way and put up another up-fake.
 Chicago’s Elizabeth Williams fell for the deke, Griner absorbed the contact and hit the shot to begin a three-point play.